talyric/pvcglue-dev-box/README.md

 ## Introduction

 This project automates the setup of a development environment for working on pvcglue.
-Use this virtual machine to work on a pull request with everything ready run the test suites.
+Use these virtual machine to work on a pull request with everything ready run the test suites.

 ## Requirements